kaungsithu19/Implementing-vSphere-HA-for-Data-Center-Server/README.md

    - The vCenter appliance continuously monitors the health of the hosts and VMs, ensuring they are running smoothly.

 2. **Failure Scenario**:
-   - If one ESXi host fails (e.g., ESXi 1), vSphere HA, managed by vCenter, detects the failure through heartbeats.
+   - If one ESXi host fails (e.g., ESXi 2), vSphere HA, managed by vCenter, detects the failure through heartbeats.
-   - VMs on the failed host are automatically restarted on the remaining active ESXi host (ESXi 2).
+   - VMs on the failed host are automatically restarted on the remaining active ESXi host (ESXi 1).
    - Since the shared storage is centralized, there is no data loss during this failover.

 3. **Restoration**:
    - After recovery, the failed ESXi host can be re-added to the HA cluster, allowing the workloads to be balanced again across both hosts.

-### Conclusion:

-This design ensures high availability, efficient resource management, and resilience in the data center.
-By leveraging VMware vSphere HA, centralized shared storage, and a robust networking setup, the system minimizes downtime and maintains continuous operations, even in case of hardware failures.

 <img src="https://github.com/user-attachments/assets/020a9062-34ad-46b3-a509-f7b88e16a599" width="700" height="200" />